Tenant rights when a landlord sells: what you need to know

 Here is something that many tenants do not know: if your landlord sells to a cash buyer who intends to rent the property out rather than live in it, you may be in a much better position than if they sell on the open market.

 On the open market, most buyers are owner-occupiers.
 They need the property empty.
-That typically means your landlord serving a Section 21 notice — the stress and uncertainty of an eviction process — before the property even goes up for sale.
+That typically means your landlord serving a Ground 1A notice and giving four months' notice — the stress and uncertainty of an eviction process — before the property even goes up for sale.

 A cash investor buyer, on the other hand, does not want the property empty.
 They want it generating rental income.
 If you are a reliable tenant, you are an asset to them, not an inconvenience.
 Companies like South Yorkshire Property Buyers buy tenanted properties specifically because they want to keep tenants in place.
 Your tenancy transfers to them, the rent continues, and nothing materially changes for you.